transpect/docx2tex/README.md

 ```

 ## requirements
-* Java 1.7 up to 1.14 (more recent versions not yet tested)
+* Java 1.7 up to 1.15 (more recent versions not yet tested).
+Java 11 has a bug with file URIs, it should be avoided.
+Java 13 is safe again.
 * works on Windows, Linux and Mac OS X

 ## run docx2tex
-You can run docx2tex with a bash script (Linux, Mac OSX, Cygwin) or the calabash shell (Windows) script
+You can run docx2tex with a Bash script (Linux, Mac OSX, Cygwin) or the Windows batch script whose options are somewhat limited, compared to the Bash script.

 ### Linux/MacOSX
 ```